ponylang/pony-tutorial/expressions/arithmetic.md

 ### Unsafe Arithmetic

 Unsafe integer arithmetic comes close to what you can expect from integer arithmetic in C. No checks, _raw speed_, possibilities of overflow, underflow or division by zero.
 Like in C, overflow, underflow and division by zero scenarios are undefined.
 Don't rely on the results in these cases.
 It could be anything and is highly platform specific.
+Division by zero might even crash your program with a `SIGFPE`.
 Our suggestion is to use these operators only if you can make sure you can exclude these cases.

 Here is a list with all unsafe operations defined on Integers: